A detailed comparative study of open source deep learning frameworks: Neural Networks

 \subsubsection{The Perceptron}

-The perceptron algorithm was devised in 1957 by Rosenblatt \cite{rosenblatt1957perceptron} for image recognition tasks.
-A perceptron is the basic form of a NN as it does not contain any hidden layer and the input signals are fed directly to output neurons using a series of weights as shown in Figure \ref{fig:fig10}.
+The perceptron algorithm was devised in 1957 by Rosenblatt~\cite{rosenblatt1957perceptron} for image recognition tasks.
+A perceptron is the basic form of a NN as it does not contain any hidden layer.
+Moreover, the input signals are fed directly to output neurons using a series of weights as shown in Figure~\ref{fig:fig10}.
 The perceptron contains only an input layer and one output layer that consists of one or more artificial neurons.

-A perceptron is considered a binary classifier as it has only two possible results 1 or 0, which is determined by computing a single output from multiple input values.
-This is done by evaluating a linear combination of input values and their weights and then putting the output through some nonlinear activation function like the Heaviside step function (as Threshold Function) \cite{debnath2014integral}, as shown in Figure \ref{fig:fig11}.
+A perceptron is considered a binary classifier as it has only two possible results: 0 or 1.
+This result is determined by computing a single output from multiple input values.
+This is done by computing a weighted sum of input values and then putting the output through some nonlinear activation function like the Heaviside step function (as Threshold Function)~\cite{debnath2014integral}, as shown in Figure~\ref{fig:fig11}.
 The output neuron in the output layer connects to all inputs to produce one output value.

-In spite of the successes of the complex architectures of DL, the perceptron is still used because of the simplicity of its architecture and its ``light'' computation requirement allowing its efficient use with very large datasets.
+The advantages of the perceptron include simplicity of its architecture and its ``light'' computation requirement allowing its efficient use with very large datasets.
 The main drawback of the perceptron is that it only learns linearly-separable functions.
-In order to solve this problem, a multilayer perceptron (also known as Deep Neural Network (DNN)) was suggested by Ivakhnenko et al. \cite{ivakhnenko1966cybernetic} to get more powerful learning mechanisms.
+In order to solve this problem, a multilayer perceptron (also known as DNN) was suggested by Ivakhnenko et al.~\cite{ivakhnenko1966cybernetic} to get more powerful learning mechanisms.